 Jankel AdlerBorn: 1895

-He first came into contact with the artists Robert Colquhoun & Robert MacBryde in Glasgow after being discharged from the army in 1941.
-In 1943 he took a studio in the same apartment block as The Roberts at Bedford Gardens in London.
+He first encountered the artists Robert Colquhoun and Robert MacBryde in Glasgow after being discharged from the army in 1941.
+In 1943, he took a studio in the same apartment block as The Roberts at Bedford Gardens in London.
 Adler was an artist who was taxed with standing midway between Picasso and Klee; ‘a very good place to be’.
 The Roberts admired Adler and his work; he was a sophisticated painter with a direct link to European art.
-They often referred to him as ‘the master’, in his work they recognised a compassionate painter who created a form of expression that was both intensely human and universal.
+They often referred to him as ‘the master’, and in his work they recognised a compassionate painter who created a form of expression that was both intensely human and universal.